python/cpython/Doc/using/windows.rst

   py

-You should find that the latest version of Python 2.x you have installed is started - it can be exited as normal, and any additional command-line arguments specified will be sent directly to Python.
+You should find that the latest version of Python you have installed is started - it can be exited as normal, and any additional command-line arguments specified will be sent directly to Python.

-If you have multiple versions of Python 2.x installed (e.g., 2.6 and 2.7) you will have noticed that Python 2.7 was started - to launch Python 2.6, try the
+If you have multiple versions of Python installed (e.g., 2.7 and 3.6) you will have noticed that Python 3.6 was started - to launch Python 2.7, try the
 command:

 ::

-  py -2.6
+  py -2.7

-If you have a Python 3.x installed, try the command:
+If you want the latest version of Python 2.x you have installed, try the
+command:

 ::

-  py -3
+  py -2

-You should find the latest version of Python 3.x starts.
+You should find the latest version of Python 2.x starts.

 If you see the following error, you do not have the launcher installed: